 6. Vitamins

-7. Every Plant-based Food Source of Meat-based Nutrients
+7. Every Plant-based Food-source of Nutrients in Flesh/Meat

 8. Transitioning